Depression: What About Ketamine?

-Only if you have treatment-resistant depression.
+As an antidepressant, as a general principle, consider treatment with ketamine if you have treatment-resistant depression.
 And not before you know all the facts.

 Ketamine is not approved at this time by the FDA as a specific treatment for depression (for lack of necessary scientific trials).
 However, an American Psychiatric Association Task Force did publish a statement about best practices when ketamine is used for patients with treatment-resistant depression due to primary depressive disorder or bipolar disorder.

 How is it given?